 The New Testament never uses the word “afflictions” of Christ’s death.
 No one can duplicate the sufferings of Christ on the cross.
-No one can duplicate his suffering for our sins.
+No one can replicate his suffering for our sins.

 It is axiomatic that no one will be exempt from suffering.

 The issue lies in how we suffer.
-God doles every Christian a quota of suffering.
-Suffering here means glory hereafter.
+God doles every Christian a quota of suffering, but pain here means glory hereafter.

-We cannot get through life without weeping and suffering.
-The Christian is not immune to trial, disease, relationship problems, or accident.
+We cannot get through life without adversity.
+The Christian is not immune to trial, disease, relationship problems, or accidents.
 It is not easy to learn the lesson of how to suffer.
 Most of us endure suffering.

-If we accept the fact that God doles out a quota of suffering for every Christian, we can accept our plight better.
-We can view it as his divine design.
+If we accept that God doles out a quota of suffering for every Christian, we can better accept our plight and view it as his divine design.